 4. Take a tour of potential senior living communities.

-When possible, schedule tours back-to-back so you can maximize your time off of work and away from your loved one’s side.
-During your tours, take time to interact with key leadership staff, observe residents in the halls and in programs, check out the food menu options and event calendar, and get a good feel for the environment and culture.
+When possible, schedule tours back-to-back so you can take full advantage of your time off of work and away from your senior loved one’s side.
+During your tours, take time to interact with key leadership staff, observe residents in the halls and at social events, check out the food menu options and program calendar, and get a good feel for the environment and culture.

 - Resident appearances and interactions: Are residents well cared for, happy, and interacting with one another?